Estimated Quote Costing

 a2.
 We then multiply those hours by two, to find our round-trip hours.

 a3.
-We then multiply the round trip hours by the number of techs.
+We then multiply the round-trip hours by the number of techs.

 a5.
 If multiple days are expected, the hours calculated above are multiplied by the number of days.

-b.
-Estimated travel labor rate
+Estimated travel labor rate on Desktop

 The hourly travel rate used, will be calculated by looking at all field tickets within 30 days of the Quote date.
 However, this rate can vary based off of the cost approach.